GenomicsStandardsConsortium/gensc.github.io/mixs6/index.md

-# Mixs6 schema
+# Mixs schema

-MIxS 6 linkml rendering
+Minimal Information about any Sequence Standard

 ### Classes